 - They are one of the few choices that can actually consider putting Prey on a solo - after all if the enemy keeps it back then an expensive solo costs more than they do.

 - One of their key strengths is their ability to mix it up in melee and at range.
-In Melee you can charge, get 2 attacks with bull and have take down to deny tough but this is at the cost of some base power, beat back, Crit knockdown and the possibility of 3 shots with Bull.
+In Melee you can charge, get 2 attacks with bull and have take down to deny tough but this is at the cost of some base power, Batter and the possibility of 3 shots with Bull.
 Go melee if you like consistency and go guns blazing to take risks or if you plan to layer buffs such as Mark Target.